BLOG

 You can follow tweets and photos by following #Oppies on social media, or why not follow @TweetMRS or John Bizzell himself at @John_Bizzell on Twitter?

-GET TO KNOW US: Meet Emmi
+GET TO KNOW US: Meet Larissa

 If you had to describe yourself in three words, what would they be?